 “By putting your best foot forward for those in the community who deserve the best is an example to how we all can do our best every day.
 I hope that by modeling this, others will join in and adopt this mentality,” she said.

 The White family is a partner of The Embassy Saint James Bible Deliverance led by Apostle Robbin Hargrove.
 White’s previous leadership training with Pastor Jeffrey Harvey, coupled with her current ministerial and leadership training has encouraged and equipped her with the strength, grace and aptitude for leadership in her community on a greater level.

-“I believe strong faith in God, character, honesty and integrity has me caused her to excel in all of my endeavors,” White said.
-“Oftentimes people will say, ‘you are a religious person.’
+“I believe strong faith in God, character, honesty and integrity has caused me to excel in all of my endeavors,” White said.
+“Oftentimes, people will say, ‘You are a religious person.’
 I believe that my relationship with Christ causes me to think and act differently.
 My decisions and responses to things are different because of my relationship with God.”

-When asked who inspires her today, White said her mother Marilyn Eason.
+When asked who inspires her today, White remembered her mother Marilyn Eason.

 “She has made countless sacrifices to assure the needs of others are fulfilled,” White said.
 “I view Michelle Obama as an iconic role model.
 Mrs. Obama’s love for people is indescribable!
 Her dedication to the success of her husband and family is a focus like none other.
 Mrs. Obama focuses on youth, health and the wellness of mankind as a whole.

 “She does so with grace and class.
-What she’s been able to accomplish is something that I continually strives to achieve.
-The fact that Mrs. Obama didn’t just achieve these things but did so with amazing character is why she is so inspirational,” White said.
+What she’s been able to accomplish is something that I continually strive to achieve.
+The fact that Mrs. Obama didn’t just achieve these things, but did so with amazing character, is why she is so inspirational,” White said.

 The Rest of the Story